status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

 You can customize the messages and mentions notifications you receive in communities and channels.
 By doing so, you only receive the notifications relevant to you.

+The notifications you customize for a community apply to all its channels.
+For example, suppose you decide to [mute all community notifications][#mute-all-community-notifications].
+In that case, you won't receive any notification from any channel, even if someone mentions you.
+To customize notifications for specific channels, check out Set up and customize notification exceptions.

 This article describes common examples.

 - [Mute all community notifications.](#mute-all-community-notifications)